logfellow/logstash-logback-encoder/README.md

 #### Providers for LoggingEvents

-For LoggingEvents, the available providers and their configuration properties (defaults in parenthesis) are as follows:
+The table below lists the available providers for LoggingEvents, and their configuration properties (defaults in parentheses).
+The provider name is the xml element name to use when configuring.

 <table>
   <tbody>